Written by Craig Fearn

 Should You Use Both?

 Usually yes.
-They complement each other when used strategically.
+They complement each other when used strategically, and data from one channel directly improves performance in the other.

 The best approach for most businesses: use PPC for immediate needs while building SEO for the long term.
 As organic rankings improve, you can reduce PPC spend on those keywords while maintaining visibility.